Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsection{Orthogonal Projection}

-To decorrelate the learned embeddings from the sensitive feature(s), making the learned node embeddings orthogonal to the corresponding sensitive feature(s) is an effective approach.
-This is usually achieved through projecting the node embeddings onto a hyperplane orthogonal to the direction of the sensitive features.
+Orthogonal projection is widely used for debiasing in the context of i.i.d. data to decorrelate the learned instance embeddings from sensitive attributes, e.g.,~\cite{sarhan2020fairness}.
+Similarly, to decorrelate the embeddings of nodes from their sensitive feature(s), enforcing them to be orthogonal to the sensitive feature(s) is also an effective approach.
+This is usually achieved by projecting the node embeddings onto a hyperplane orthogonal to the direction of the sensitive features.
 We present a basic pipeline in Fig.~\ref{proj}.
-Compared with other approaches, it provides a theoretical guarantee that the node embeddings are uncorrelated with the sensitive feature(s)~\cite{DBLP:journals/corr/abs-1909-11793}.
+Compared with other debiasing techniques in graph mining, orthogonal projection provides a theoretical guarantee that node embeddings are uncorrelated with the sensitive feature(s)~\cite{DBLP:journals/corr/abs-1909-11793}.